5 Ways Alcohol in Skin Care Is Harming Your Skin Highlights:

 Alcohol is also commonly found in everyday toners and waterless cleansers, usually topping the list or second after water.
 Unfortunately, the drying nature of alcohol provides nothing more than a thirsty skin left overnight to fend against pathogens and toxins with a half empty tank.

 When we began formulating a prepping solution for our patients undergoing aesthetic procedures, we steadfastly kept to the principle of using no harsh alcohols.
 The botanic hydrosols, nontoxic amino acids and silky MSM wipe away debris better than any 2X2 alcohol swab I’ve come across in a decade practicing medicine.
 The skin is wholly cleansed (not sterile, doesn’t need to be for simple procedures) and conditioned with Seaside’s Cytotone Waterless Cleanser, ready to take on the botox, filler or peel.

-As medical professionals as well as skincare consumers we should be more conscientious in our quest to rid the skin of dirt, debris and organisms by choosing clinically proven nontoxic solutions.
+As medical professionals as well as skincare consumers we should be more conscientious in our quest to rid the skin of dirt, debris and organisms with alcohol in our skincare by choosing clinically proven non-toxic solutions.
 More importantly, we must open our eyes to the potentially toxic effects of rubbing our skin with harsh alcohols and drift away from the ill-informed notion of alcohol as our primary sterilizing agent of choice.

 In good health and progress,